National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 During night-time operations when the safety zone cannot be visually inspected, a single airgun will operate by firing every one minute whenever regular acquisition airgun operations are not occurring to keep marine mammals at a safe distance.
 If, during these non-recording times, this airgun is inactive for more than 30 minutes, operations will cease and all airguns will be shut down until the safety zone can be visually inspected and monitored for the absence of marine mammals.

-Vessel based monitoring will be conducted by at least two qualified NMFS-approved MMOs.
+Vessel based monitoring would be conducted by at least two qualified NMFS-approved MMOs.
 Reticle binoculars (e.g., 7 x 50 Bushnell or equivalent) and laser range finders (Leica LRF 1200 laser range finder or equivalent) would be standard equipment for the monitors.

-In addition to vessel monitoring, seismic surveys that will be conducted off Granite Point between September and November by UOCC are also required to conduct aerial monitoring, due to the relative more frequent use by beluga whales in the area (Hobbs et al., 2005).
-The aerial surveys will: (1) collect and report data on the distribution, numbers, movement and behavior of marine mammals near the seismic operations on the westside of Cook Inlet between Tyonek and Trading Bay, with special emphasis on beluga whales; (2) advise operating vessels as to the presence of marine mammals in the general area of operation; and (3) support regulatory reporting related to the estimation of impacts of seismic operations on marine mammals.
+In addition to vessel monitoring, seismic surveys that would be conducted off Granite Point between September and November by UOCC would also be required to conduct aerial monitoring, due to the relative more frequent use by beluga whales in the area (Hobbs et al., 2005).
+The aerial surveys would: (1) collect and report data on the distribution, numbers, movement and behavior of marine mammals near the seismic operations on the westside of Cook Inlet between Tyonek and Trading Bay, with special emphasis on beluga whales; (2) advise operating vessels as to the presence of marine mammals in the general area of operation; and (3) support regulatory reporting related to the estimation of impacts of seismic operations on marine mammals.

-The aerial monitoring area will be centered on the UOCC project area plus a buffer for detecting belugas before or after they pass through the project area.
+The aerial monitoring area will be centered on the project area plus a buffer for detecting belugas before or after they pass through the project area.
 The boundary for the aerial survey extends approximately 4 mi (6.4 km) east and west of the project area, between Tyonek and Trading Bay (directly east of the Trading Bay State Game Refuge boundary), and 0.25 mi (0.4 mi) from the water's edge, which will vary depending on tide levels.
 The size of the survey area provides a design for observing whales before and during exposure to seismic sounds.

 Helicopter monitoring will be conducted at a frequency that reflects the monthly occurrence of belugas in the project area (LGL, 2006).
 The helicopter will be flown once per week from the time the seismic operations begin until the project is completed.
 However, if beluga whales are observed by helicopter or boat in or near the project area, survey flights will be conducted daily until whales are not observed for two consecutive days.
 Once belugas are no longer observed for two consecutive days, surveys will again be flown once per week until the project ends.

-Aerial monitoring will fly 1 - 2 transects shortly before and one half of the survey transect will be flown once during seismic operations, whenever possible, in a given day.
+Aerial monitoring will fly 1 - 2 times shortly before and one half of the survey transect will be flown once during seismic operations, whenever possible, in a given day.
 Half transects are limited in duration to prevent noise interference with seismic data acquisition.
 Half transect flight directions will be determined by the relative position of activities to the helicopter landing location.

 To the extent consistent with applicable aviation regulation, aerial surveys will be conducted under the following conditions: (1) when the pilot considers it safe to do so; (2) during daylight hours; (3) during good viewing conditions (ceiling height above 1,500 ft (457 M) and Beaufort Sea States below 4; and (4) during periods allowed by regulatory agencies.
 Flights will also be oriented to minimize sun glare on the observer.

-One NMFS-approved MMO will be on the helicopter observing and recording marine mammals, covering the 180° view in front of the helicopter.
+One NMFS-approved MMO will be on the helicopter observing and recording marine mammals, covering the 180o view in front of the helicopter.
 Space will be made available on the helicopter for NMFS staff to participate in surveys when possible.

 Data from aerial monitoring will be recorded on the species, number, group size, location (latitude/longitude), time, date, direction and angle from helicopter as determined by using a clinometer.
 Data will also be collected on tide, real time positions (latitude/longitude) of seismic survey vessel, shooting, and vessel activities.
 Observation conditions will be recorded at the start and finish of each survey or whenever conditions change.
 Data will be recorded on ceiling height, Beaufort Force, glare, and weather (snow, fog, etc.).
 All information collected during the marine mammal survey and/or reported to the vessel will be recorded on a field form.
 The information will be included with real time data on seismic activity (boat location, shooting, activities).